bioXgeo/geodiv/cran-comments.md

 knitr::opts_chunk$set(echo = TRUE)
 ```
 ## Test environments
-* local Kubuntu 20.04 install, R 4.0.2
+* local Kubuntu 20.04 install, R 4.0.4
 * local Windows 10, R 4.0.2
 * local Windows 10, R 3.6.1

 ## R CMD check results
-There were no ERRORs, 0 WARNINGS, or NOTES.
+There were no ERRORS or WARNINGS.

+There was 1 NOTE: "Suggests orphaned package: 'ggmap'."
+This package is only used for a figure in the vignette and does not influence anything in the geodiv package functions.

-This update fixes warnings caused by bad class checks in many of the functions, adds a new focal windowing function, removes reprojections from all functions, speeds up the 'std' and 'srw' functions, and adds a vignette to demonstrate correlations among included spatial heterogeneity metrics.
+This update fixes warnings caused by bad class checks in many of the functions, adds a new focal windowing function, updates the texture_image function, speeds up the 'std' and 'srw' functions, and adds a vignette to demonstrate correlations among included spatial heterogeneity metrics.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.